o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/_index.md

 ---
 linktitle: AZSL
-title: AZSL, The Amazon Shader Language
+title: AZSL, The Amazon Shading Language
-description: Learn about the Amazon Shader Language in the Atom Renderer.
+description: Learn about the Amazon Shading Language in the Atom Renderer.
 toc: true
 weight: 100
 ---

-In O3DE, shaders are written in the Amazon Shader Language (AZSL).
+In O3DE, shaders are written in the Amazon Shading Language (AZSL).

 AZSL is a superset of HLSL.
 AZSL supports Vertex, Fragment and Compute shaders according to Shader Model 6.2.
 Ray-Tracing shaders are also supported according to Shader Model 6.3.